xet7/beryldb/README.md

 Beryl provides lists, maps, keys, and channel subscription for its clients.
 It is optimized for GNU/Linux systems.

-NOTE: Beryl is currently in beta and should **NOT** be used in a production environment.
-At this time, BerylDB is only available for Linux systems.

 Don't forget to follow us on [Twitter](https://twitter.com/Beryldlabs)!

 ![cli](https://docs.beryl.dev/img/render.gif??)